-Semi Ryu is an associate professor of Kinetic Imaging and a joint appointed associate professor of Internal Medicine.
+Semi Ryu is an associate professor of Kinetic Imaging and an associate professor of Internal Medicine (affilate appointment).
 Since 2002, Ryu has explored the psychological relationship between physical and virtual bodies, based on Korean rituals and oral storytelling.
 Her 3D animations, VR interactive artworks and papers have been presented at international venues of screenings, exhibitions, performances and publications in 23 countries, including the Chelsea Art Museum, New York; Transmediale, Berlin; Anncey Animation Festival, France; VideoBrasil, Sao Paulo; ISEA, Sydney; Red Gate Gallery, Beijing; Museum of Modern Art, Mexico; De Balie, Amsterdam; SIGGRAPH, LA; and in the book “The Point of Being (Cambridge Scholars).”